cagatayyildiz/cagatayyildiz.github.io/_pages/about.md

 - Mechanistic understanding of forgetting in LLMs (with Nitin Sharma).

 #### Looking for projects?
-- Linear algebraic compression of transformers for efficient inference?
+- Linear algebraic compression of transformers for efficient inference.
-- Continual learning of transformers by low-rank reduction?
+- Continual learning of transformers by low-rank reduction.
+- Personalized LLMs by RAG.